List of androgens and anabolic steroids: 17α-Alkylated

-17α-Vinylated 19-nortestosterone derivatives

-Commentary
+17α-alkenyl and -alkynyl

 The 17α-ethenylated (vinylated) testosterone derivative norvinisterone (vinylnortestosterone) is much more potent as an AAS than the 17α-ethynylated testosterone derivatives and is intermediate in potency between the 17α-ethynylated progestins and conventional AAS, with approximately one-third and one-fifth of the respective androgenic and anabolic activity of nandrolone in animal bioassays.

 Vinyltestosterone has been described as a weak AAS, though stronger than its 17α-ethynylated analogue ethisterone.